ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

-A patient may receive one drug at a time or combinations of different drugs at the same time.
-Common drugs used for epidemic Kaposi sarcoma include liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelbine (Navelbine).
+A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+Common drugs used for epidemic Kaposi sarcoma include liposomal doxorubicin (Doxil), paclitaxel (Taxol), and vinorelbine (Alocrest, Navelbine).